thiagopgregorio/thiago_portfolio/us-household-income-analysis/README.md

-# US Household Income Analysis
+# 🏠 US Household Income Analysis

-## Objective
+## 📌 Objective
-Analyze household income data across U.S. regions to identify patterns, regional disparities, and key socioeconomic insights.
+Analyze household income data across U.S. regions to uncover patterns, regional disparities, and key socioeconomic insights.

-## Dataset
+## 📊 Dataset
-- Source: (coloque o link aqui depois)
+- Source: (add link here)

-## Data Cleaning
+## 🧹 Data Cleaning
+The dataset required several preprocessing steps to ensure consistency and reliability:

-- Removed duplicate records using ROW_NUMBER()
+- Removed duplicate records using `ROW_NUMBER()`
-- Fixed inconsistent state names (e.g., "georia" → "Georgia")
+- Corrected inconsistent state names (e.g., "georia" → "Georgia")
 - Standardized categorical variables
-- Handled missing and inconsistent values
+- Handled missing and invalid values
 - Fixed encoding issues in column names

-## Exploratory Data Analysis (EDA)
+## 📈 Exploratory Data Analysis (EDA)
+The analysis focused on understanding income distribution and regional differences:

-- Income distribution by state (mean vs median)
+- Income distribution by state (mean vs. median)
-- Impact of region type on income
+- Impact of region type on income levels
-- Geographic patterns
+- Geographic patterns across the U.S.
-- Outlier analysis
+- Identification of outliers and anomalies

-## Key Insights
+## 🔍 Key Insights
-- Puerto Rico has significantly lower income levels
+- Puerto Rico shows significantly lower income levels compared to U.S. states
-- Median is more reliable than mean due to outliers
+- Median income is a more reliable metric than mean due to the presence of outliers
-- "Community" regions appear poorer due to geographic concentration (Puerto Rico), not category itself
+- "Community" regions appear to have lower income, but this is driven by geographic concentration (Puerto Rico), not by the category itself
-- Strong regional inequality across states
+- There are strong regional disparities in income across states

-## Tools Used
+## 🛠 Tools Used
+- MySQL
-- MySQL (Joins, Window Functions, Aggregations)
+- SQL (Joins, Window Functions, Aggregations)